dotnet/docs-maui/docs/xaml/fundamentals/markup-extensions.md

 ## Shared resources

 Some XAML pages contain several views with properties set to the same values.
-For example, many of the property settings for these `Button` objects are the same:
+For example, many of the property settings for these <xref:Microsoft.Maui.Controls.Button> objects are the same:

 ```xaml
 <ContentPage xmlns="http://schemas.microsoft.com/dotnet/2021/maui"